-On the early part, we squeezed our body to a small hole and crawled upward to get out from it.
+In the early part, we squeezed our body to a small hole and crawled upward to get out of it.
 That was the first challenge.
 Next, we passed through a hole and managed our balance to step into a protruding rock with a deep crevice underneath.
 If it wasn’t for the guide surely, I might fall because the length of my legs isn’t enough to step on the rock.
-It is a must to be very extra careful in this part because in one wrong step, it will surely put one’s life into danger or even death.
+It is a must to be very extra careful in this part because, in one wrong step, it will surely put one’s life into danger or even death.

 The journey was so enjoyable and it was so nice to see another set of bizarre rock formations that awed us all.

 Nearing the end of our adventure, we were mesmerized seeing an afternoon light passing through the hole which they call lussok, hence the name of the cave.
 If we come earlier, the light might stream vividly inside.
 But since it was already late afternoon it was fainting.
 We climbed the slippery assault in getting out of the exit.

 Then on the mouth of the cave, there were boulders for sitting and a tarp that says, “I survive!”
 Of course, we were!
 Hahaha!
 The Group picture came next.

 There are three options in spelunking and we chose the moderate for safety reason and to lessen time.
 It took us forty-five minutes before we finally completed this activity.